COST-ELTeC/ELTeC-slv/Orig/README.md

 4. Each file is then converted by `fix-tags-imp.xsl` to make the encoding compliant with ELTeC Level-1.

 5. Steps 3 and 4 can be performed for all the files together, including validation agains the ELTeC schema with the script `imp2eltec.pl`.
 How to run this script and 1 and 2 is exemplified in the `Makefile`.
 To run the complete process type `make all` in this directory (assuming the necessary programs and installed in the same directories as expected).

+== Work in progress ==

+* do the same for WikiSource texts.

+They have now been downloaded into Wiki/ as mark-down files.
+However, it turns out to be difficult to find something close to md2tei.
+Do HTML instead?
+However, that is very messy.